 Delacroix decided to capture the most intriguing dialogue of this tragedy.
-He depicts the half-naked chest gravedigger offering the skull to Hamlet as to announce the always approaching death.
-He is directing both his arm and his eyes on Hamlet’s face, as to show us on whom we are supposed to focus.
+He depicts the half-naked chested gravedigger offering the skull to Hamlet as to announce the always approaching death.
+He directs both his arm and his eyes towards Hamlet’s face, so as to show us on whom we are supposed to focus.
 Hamlet’s black robe accidentally suits the situation.
-But his retreated right arm is a sign of refusal of death.
+However, his retreating right arm is a sign of his refusal of death.
 The gloomy landscape and the clouds hiding the blue of the sky intensify the melancholy of the scene.
-We are in the presence of death “in and off the screen”.
+We are in the presence of death “on and off the screen.”

 5. Dali and Alice in Wonderland

-This gouache, along with 11 others and 1 original signed etching in four colors as the frontispiece, was originally published by Maecenas Press-Random House, New York in 1969, as illustrations for Lewis Carroll’s Alice in Wonderland.
+This gouache, along with eleven others and one original signed etching in four colors as the frontispiece, was originally published by Maecenas Press-Random House, New York in 1969, as illustrations for Lewis Carroll’s Alice in Wonderland.
 Each gouache was made for a chapter of the book of the same title.

-To illustrate the first chapter narrating Alice’s descent into the Rabbit Hole, Salvador Dali explored all possibilities that dream could offer.
-In this gouache, the figure of the rabbit is dominating, with its roughly sketched contour “hidden” in the bottom right.
+To illustrate the first chapter narrating Alice’s descent into the Rabbit Hole, Salvador Dali explored all the possibilities that dreams could offer.
+In this gouache, the figure of the rabbit dominates, with its roughly sketched contour “hidden” in the bottom right.
 Alice is seen playing rope on what it seems to be a mushroom, with her shadow extending to the left of the picture.
 If we look closely, we can see that Alice’s face is featureless.
-Dali inserted a grasshopper, an insect that appears often in his work.
-On the top left, an unidentified object resembles somehow a blown pappus of a dandelion.
-The multitude of “melting” color tones contributes to capturing the dreamy ambiance from Lewis Carroll’s fantasy novel although the gouaches are appreciated more as interpretations rather than literal illustrations of Carroll’s masterpiece.
+Dali also inserted a grasshopper, an insect that appears often in his work.
+At the top left, an unidentified object somewhat resembles a blown pappus of a dandelion.
+The multitude of “melting” color tones contributes to capturing the dreamy ambiance from Lewis Carroll’s fantasy novel, although the gouaches are appreciated more as interpretations rather than literal illustrations of Carroll’s masterpiece.